jmcerrejon/misapuntesde/src/2013/06/some-configs-to-increase-dosbox-performance-on-raspberry-pi.md

 ---
 id: 196
 title: Some Configs to Increase DosBox Performance on Raspberry Pi
+description: Some Configs to Increase DosBox Performance on Raspberry Pi
 author: Jose Cerrejon
 icon: pen-to-square
 date: 2013-06-28 09:00:00